Fresh Corn Salsa

 How To Store Leftovers

-• Refrigerator: Leftovers will keep for 5 – 6 days in the refrigerator, stored in a covered container.
+- Refrigerator: Leftovers can be stored for 5 – 6 days in the refrigerator in a covered container.

 Can Corn Salsa Be Made In Advance?

 Yes, this recipe can easily be made ahead.
 Simply prepare as directed and keep in the refrigerator until ready to serve.
-For the best presentation and freshness, I recommend only making up to 24 hours in advance for parties, potlucks, BBQ’s and game day gatherings.
+For the best presentation and freshness, I recommend only making up to 24 hours in advance for parties, potlucks, BBQs, and game-day gatherings.

 Serving Suggestions